Wedding Photography at Bristol Register Office/Old Council House

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE THE VENUE?

 A. Lighting varies within all the rooms at Bristol Register Office.
 The rooms have windows, although the Lantern Room is darker than most, with the only natural light coming from the dome.
-A good photographer can cope with any lighting situation regardless of natural or artificial light.
+A good photographer can cope with any lighting situation, regardless of whether it is natural or artificial light.

-I have had had an issue where a registrar won’t allow the use of bounce flash.
-In most rooms, this is no problem, but in the Lantern Room, it may be.
+I have had an issue where a registrar won’t allow the use of bounce flash.
+This is no problem in most rooms, but it may be in the Lantern Room.
 However, most of the registrars are okay with it.

 Bristol Register Office,